TonyRipa/PlaceValue/README.md

 <i>polynomial.html</i> is a demo for polynomial.js.

-SparsePolynomial
+SparsePolynomialRational
 ------------------------
-<i>SparsePolynomial</i> is a data-type optimized for sparse Polynomials; an application of the SparsePlaceValue1 datatype.
+<i>SparsePolynomialRational</i> is a data-type optimized for sparse Polynomials; an application of the SparsePlaceValueRational1 datatype.

-If SparsePolynomial wants to calculate (x^100 + 1)^2, then it asks SparsePlaceValue1 to calculate:
+If SparsePolynomialRational wants to calculate (x^100 + 1)^2, then it asks SparsePlaceValueRational1 to calculate:

 (1E100 + 1) ^ 2 = 1E200 + 2E100 + 1

-SparsePolynomial then formats SparsePlaceValue1's result as x^200 + 2x^100 + 1.
+SparsePolynomialRational then formats SparsePlaceValueRational1's result as x^200 + 2x^100 + 1.

-If SparsePolynomial wants to calculate (x^.5 + 1)^2, then it asks SparsePlaceValue1 to calculate:
+If SparsePolynomialRational wants to calculate (x^.5 + 1)^2, then it asks SparsePlaceValueRational1 to calculate:

 (1E.5 + 1) ^ 2 = 1E1 + 2E.5 + 1

-SparsePolynomial then formats SparsePlaceValue1's result as x + 2x^.5 + 1.
+SparsePolynomialRational then formats SparsePlaceValueRational1's result as x + 2x^.5 + 1.

-SparsePolynomialRational
+SparsePolynomial
 ------------------------
-<i>SparsePolynomialRational</i> is a data-type optimized for sparse Polynomials; an application of the SparsePlaceValueRational1 datatype.
-SparsePolynomialRational is like SparsePolynomial except that it uses rational instead of real.
-Whereas for SparsePolynomial, (x^(1/3))^3 returns x^.999 due to rounding, SparsePolynomialRational returns the exact value of x.
+<i>SparsePolynomial</i> is a version of SparsePolynomialRational that is based on SparsePlaceValue1 instead of SparsePlaceValueRational1.
+SparsePolynomial can handle Rational, Complex, or RationalComplex digits.

 Polynomial Ratio
 -------------